Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Whether throwing a ball, paddling a canoe, lifting boxes, or pushing a lawn mower, we rely heavily on our shoulders to perform a number of activities.
+Whether throwing a ball, paddling a canoe, lifting boxes, or pushing a lawn mower, we rely heavily on our shoulders to do a number of activities.

 Normally, the shoulder has a wide range of motion, making it the most mobile joint in the body.
-Because of this flexibility, however, it is not very stable and is easily injured.
+But because of this flexibility, it is not very stable and is easily injured.

 The shoulder is made up of 2 main bones: the end of upper arm bone (humerus) and the shoulder blade (scapula).
-The end of the humerus is round, and it fits into a socket in the scapula.
-Surrounding the shoulder is a bag of muscles and ligaments.
-Ligaments connect the bones of the shoulders, and tendons connect the bones to surrounding muscle.
+The end of the humerus is round and fits into a socket in the scapula.
+Surrounding the shoulder is a group of muscles and ligaments.
+Ligaments connect the bones of the shoulders.
+Tendons connect the bones to surrounding muscle.

 To keep shoulders healthy and pain-free, it's important to know how to spot and avoid common injuries.

-Shoulder instability occurs most often in young people and athletes.
+Shoulder instability happens most often in young people and athletes.
 When muscles and ligaments that hold it together are stretched beyond their normal limits, the shoulder becomes unstable.
-For younger people, this condition may be a normal part of growth and development.
+For younger people, this health problem may be a normal part of growth and development.
 Shoulders often stiffen or tighten with age.

 In athletes, shoulder instability is caused by certain motions used in tackling or pitching, for example.
 These motions put great force on the shoulder, stretching the shoulder ligaments over time.
-It can cause pain that comes on either quickly or over time, a feeling that the shoulder is loose, or a weakness in the arm.
-Treatment includes rest, physical therapy or surgery.
+It can cause pain that comes on either quickly or gradually, a feeling that the shoulder is loose, or a weakness in the arm.
+Treatment includes rest, physical therapy, or surgery.

-A shoulder separation, or sprain, occurs when the ligaments that hold the clavicle to the roof of the shoulder tear.
-If this happens, the clavicle is pushed out of place and forms a bump at the top of the shoulder.
-Sprains often occur during a fall, when your hand or arm is outstretched to stop the fall, or when you fall on a hard surface.
-It causes severe pain when the sprain occurs, a misshapen shoulder, and decreased shoulder movement.
+A shoulder separation, or sprain, happens when the ligaments that hold the clavicle to the acromion tear.
+If this happens, the clavicle is pushed out of place and may form a bump at the top of the shoulder.
+Sprains often happen during a fall, when your hand or arm is outstretched to stop the fall, or when you fall on a hard surface.
+When the sprain happens, it causes severe pain, a misshapen shoulder, and decreased shoulder movement.
 Treatment depends on the severity of the sprain.
-To help decrease pain and swelling, apply ice right after the injury.
-Keeping the arm in a sling to limit the movement of the shoulder lets ligaments to heal.
-This is followed by physical therapy exercises.
+To help ease pain and swelling, apply ice right after the injury.
+Keeping the arm in a sling to limit the movement of the shoulder lets ligaments heal.
+This is often followed by physical therapy exercises.
 Sometimes, surgery is needed.

-If the ligaments holding the shoulder muscles to bones tear and can't hold the joint together, the shoulder is dislocated.
+If the ligaments holding the shoulder bones tear and can't hold the joint together, the shoulder is dislocated.
 Falling onto an outstretched hand, arm or the shoulder itself, or a violent twisting, can cause a shoulder dislocation.
 The main symptom is pain in the shoulder that becomes worse with movement.
-To treat a dislocation, apply ice right after the injury to decrease pain, swelling and bleeding around the joint.
-Within 15 minutes to 30 minutes of the injury, the joint will be painful and swollen.
-A dislocated shoulder needs urgent medical care.
-Doctors treat dislocations by using gentle traction to pull the shoulder back into place.
+To treat a dislocation, apply ice right after the injury to ease pain, swelling, and bleeding around the joint.
+Within 15 to 30 minutes of the injury, the joint will be painful and swollen.
+A dislocated shoulder needs urgent care.
+Healthcare providers treat dislocations by using gentle traction to pull the shoulder back into place.
 When the shoulder pops out of the socket repeatedly, it’s called recurrent instability.
-Recurrent instability can be treated with surgery to repair the torn ligaments.
+Recurrent instability can be treated with surgery to fix the torn ligaments.

 Symptoms of a torn rotator cuff include tenderness and soreness in the shoulder when using the shoulder.
 If the tendon has ruptured, you may not be able to raise the arm at all.
 It may be hard to sleep lying on that side.
 You may feel pain when pressure is put on the shoulder.

 Treatment depends on the severity of the injury.
-If the tear is not complete, your health care provider may suggest RICE, for rest, ice, compression and elevation.
+If the tear is not complete, your healthcare provider may suggest RICE (rest, ice, compression, and elevation).
 Resting the shoulder is probably the most important part of treatment.
-But, after the pain has eased, you will need to start physical therapy to regain shoulder movement.
-Your doctor may prescribe a nonsteroidal anti-inflammatory drug (NSAID) for pain.
+But after the pain has eased, you will need to start physical therapy to regain shoulder movement.
+Your healthcare provider may prescribe a nonsteroidal anti-inflammatory drug (NSAID) for pain.

 This extreme stiffness in the shoulder can happen at any age.
-It affects about 2% of Americans, most often between 40 years and 60 years of age.
-But the causes are not fully understood.
-Frozen shoulder can affect people with diabetes, thyroid disease, heart disease, or Parkinson's disease.
+It affects about 2% of Americans, most often between 40 and 60 years of age.
+The causes are not fully understood.
+Frozen shoulder can affect people with diabetes, thyroid disease, heart disease, or Parkinson disease.
 It can also happen if the shoulder has been immobile for a period of time.
-It occurs when a minor shoulder injury heals with scar tissue that affects how the joint moves.
+It can happen when a minor shoulder injury heals with scar tissue that affects how the joint moves.
 This scar tissue reduces flexibility in the shoulder and makes it more prone to injury.
-The main symptom is the not being able to move the shoulder in any direction without pain.
-Treatment can be NSAIDs, cortisone shots or physical therapy.
+The main symptom is not being able to move the shoulder in any direction without pain.
+Treatment can be NSAIDs, cortisone shots, or physical therapy.
 You can reduce further injury and stiffness by stretching before starting activities.

 Starting as early as age 50, some people get osteoarthritis, which causes painful movement.
-This occurs as the smooth surfaces of the cartilage that line the bones of the shoulder joint are worn away, and joints start to wear out and become larger.
+This happens as the smooth surfaces of the cartilage that line the bones of the shoulder joint are worn away, and joints start to wear out.
 The most common cause of osteoarthritis is overuse.
 Treatments for arthritis in the shoulder depend on the severity of pain.
-The usual treatments are rest, NSAIDs and cortisone shots.
+The usual treatments are rest, NSAIDs, and cortisone shots.
 In some cases, a replacement of the shoulder joint is needed.